 What does SLS (sodium laureth sulfate) mean?
 Sodium laureth sulfates are a widely used, inexpensive chemical found in products like: shampoos, body wash, toothpastes and other personal hygiene products.
 SLS is a detergent and surfuctant – which means it breaks surface tension and separates molecules in order to allow better interaction between the product and your hair.
 This in turn creates a lather which makes products such as shampoo and toothpaste more effective cleaners.
 So effective and so inexpensive is Sodium Lauryl Sulfate that it’s found in a number of industrial cleaning agents such as engine degreaser and industrial strength detergents.
 It’s also widely used as a skin irritant when testing products used to heal skin conditions.

 So, why is SLS a danger?
 Sodium Laureth Sulfate (SLES) is also a concern as in some circumstances it can become contaminated with Dioxane.
 This largely depends on the manufacturing process.
 Dioxane is a suspected carcinogen and lasts much longer in our bodies, primarily because the liver cannot metabolize it effectively.
 While it’s considered less of a skin irritant when compared to SLS there are underlying concerns over its continued use in cosmetic products.
 There is healthy debate surrounding the topic of SLS and Cancer, however at this point in time there is no scientific evidence that links the two.
-This has also been backed up by the American Cancer Council along with the Occupational Health and Safety Administration (OHSA) and the National Toxicology Program (NTP). – slsfree.net
+This has also been backed up by the American Cancer Council along with the Occupational Health and Safety Administration (OHSA) and the National Toxicology Program (NTP). – slsfree.net.
+In a similar instance of seemingly innocent products being unveiled as being seriously harmful, a particular brand of weed killer has been linked to a spate of cancer cases amongst those to have used the deadly product and ultimately resulted in a growing number of people looking to get a settlement in a Roundup cancer lawsuit after going through a medical nightmare.

 What are parabens?
 Parabens are any group of compounds used as preservatives in pharmaceutical and cosmetic products and in the food industry.
 In the 1990s, parabens were deemed xenoestrogens?agents that mimic estrogen in the body.
 “Estrogen disruption” has been linked to breast cancer and reproductive issues.
 And in 2004 British cancer researcher Philippa Darbre found parabens present in malignant breast tumors.
 As a result, experts in many countries are recommending limits on paraben levels in cosmetic products.
 What’s more, watchdog organizations worry that if parabens can be stored in the body, over time they could have a cumulative effect and pose a health risk. –